gekkekoe/esphome-ecodan-hp/README.md

 In sever control mode, the prohibit flags can be set.
 You can enable it by uncommenting the `sever-control.yaml` entry in the `ecodan-esphome.yaml`.

 # recommended hardware
-If you don't want to solder, use one of the boards that supports 5v on the GPIO ports (basically all m5stack boards with a grove connector (HY2.0-4P)).
+If you don't want to solder, use one of the boards that supports 5v on the GPIO ports (basically all m5stack boards with a grove connector (HY2.0-4P) that accepts 5v as input).
 It also should work for airco units with cn105 connectors.

 Tested boards